-POPULAR is an advanced industrial prototype that allows to compute the minimal number of senders and their location given a blue-print of the building and information about the materials used for walls and ceilings.
-It does so by simulating the propagation of radio-waves using ray tracing and by subsequent optimization of the number of senders needed to cover the whole building.
-Taking advantage of state-of-the-art techniques for programmable application-oriented constraint solving, POPULAR was among the first practical tools that could optimally plan cordless communication systems.
-In this paper, we introduce the basics of this real-life application and show how easy it is to implement the necessary constraints to solve the problem.
+Planning of wireless communication networks is about installing S small, local radio transmitters (base stations) to provide wireless devices with strong enough signals, wherever they are.
+POPULAR is an advanced industrial prototype that allows to compute the minimal number of base stations and their location given a blue-print of the installation site and information about the materials used for walls and ceilings.
+It does so by simulating the propagation of radio-waves using ray tracing and by subsequent optimization of the number of base stations needed to cover the whole building.
+Taking advantage of state-of-the-art techniques for programmable application-oriented constraint solving, POPULAR was among the first practical tools that could optimally plan wireless communication networks.
+In this article, we introduce the basics of this real-life application and show how easy it is to implement the necessary constraints to solve the problem.